Dual-threat quarterback: Criticism of term's racial connotation

-Black quarterbacks often get tagged as dual-threats, rather than "pro-style" quarterbacks while still high school prospects.
-In 2012, Bleacher Report wrote, "By the time kids establish themselves as prospects to watch, they're already christened "pro style" or "dual threat."
+Black quarterbacks often get tagged as dual-threats, rather than "pro-style" quarterbacks, while still high school prospects.
+In 2012, Bleacher Report wrote, "By the time kids establish themselves as prospects to watch, they're already christened 'pro style' or 'dual threat.'
 Either they're the kind of quarterback that can succeed in the NFL, or they're black."
 The term's usage as a stereotyping of black quarterbacks in draft scouting reports has also been documented.
+Black quarterbacks have not always had their dual-threat success in college translate to being highly-drafted by an NFL team.
+Collier, for example, was a sixth-round pick in the 1983 NFL draft, despite his success passing and running the ball.
+Black dual-threat QBs entering the NFL have also been noted to be asked or required to change positions by their NFL teams; Freddie Solomon, Hines Ward, Antwaan Randle El, Josh Cribbs, and Brad Smith all played quarterback during college but were wide receivers or kick returners as professionals.
+Lamar Jackson was also asked to switch positions prior to the 2018 NFL draft.

 Some quarterbacks have expressed discontent with being tagged as a "dual-threat quarterback".
 The term has been noted to be used disproportionately more often for black quarterbacks, "with racial undertones to how they are perceived in the NFL."
 Michael Vick opined that "A lot of us [black quarterbacks] aren't viewed as passers -- we're viewed as athletes.
 I think it's unfair and unfortunate."
 In 2018, The Undefeated writer Jeff Rivers commented:

 "Even in recent years, the term 'dual-threat' (running and passing) has been used as a barrier in the final goal-line stand between black athletes and equal access to the NFL quarterback position, its glory and all its risks and rewards.
 To some, running was evidence that quarterbacks, especially black quarterbacks, weren't smart enough to decide when to pass."

 In an interview with Bleacher Report, while still a college quarterback at Clemson, Deshaun Watson called the term a "code word" and expressed that he was stereotyped as a run-first quarterback due to his race.
-In 2018, now playing for the Houston Texans, Watson was the target of a racially-charged criticism from a Texas school district superintendent.
+In 2018, while playing for the Houston Texans, Watson was the target of a racially-charged criticism from a Texas school district superintendent.
 The superintendent criticized a late-game mistake by Watson, commenting, "When you need precision decision making you can't count on a black quarterback."